 Use water and a very soft material to scrub with.
 No soaps or anything abrasive.
 Soaps tend to leave a film and that film is just as bad as the dirt you are trying to remove.”

 Following directions is essential.
-Using incorrect cleaning techniques or abrasive cleaning supplies can result in an expensive problem.
+Using improper cleaning techniques or abrasive cleaning supplies can lead to an expensive problem.

 “Use water and a very soft material to scrub with,” advised Scott Briley, managing partner at KC Solar, a panel installer based in the Kansas City area.
 “No soaps or anything abrasive.
 Soaps tend to leave a film and that film is just as bad as the dirt you are trying to remove.”